7 Steps to Execute a Project Needs Analysis

 The common factor is the development of people as a core principle.
 The Project Needs Analysis is critical to its success.
 This phase can take 1-2 weeks, depending on the number of teams and team members involved.

 As a reference, consider a business rolling out a new ERP (Enterprise Resource Planning) system.
-There is connectivity to each of the following 7 steps, ensuring that the Needs Analysis, as well as the entire project, is a success.
+Before spending company resources on a new piece of software, the business will have to follow each of these 7 steps to ensure the project is a win: